 Donations to the Trust charity don’t go into a single pot or fund but are spread across multiple 'funds' within the charity.
 When a donor or fundraiser requests that their money is given to a specific cause within the Trust we allocate it to the 'fund' that most closely fits with their wishes.

 Funds are effectively mini charities within the main Trust charity, money held within a fund can only be used for the purposes that that fund was established for.
-For example money donated to the “Sunderland Cancer Patient Support Centre” fund will only be used to fund activities that support cancer patients and would not be used to fund projects in the dialysis unit.
+For example money donated to our Mini Miracles fund will only be used to fund activities that supports our neonatal unit.

 Every ward and department in the Trust has at least one fund, this includes the community services that are delivered across the area outside of hospital settings.
 Some have multiple funds reflecting the wide range of services those departments deliver.